andrewzm/bicon/README.md

 This page hosts a supplement package to the paper 'Multivariate Spatial
-    Covariance Models: A Conditional Approach' by Cressie and Zammit-Mangion (2015, submitted).
+    Covariance Models: A Conditional Approach' by Cressie and Zammit-Mangion (2017, Biometrika, in press).
 This package can be used for the construction of covariance matrices for bivariate processes modelled using the conditional approach.
 The covariance functions are assumed to be Matern covariance functions whilst functionality is provided for